 “Ultimately this project has enabled us to expand our product offerings into other highly regulated industries such as power generation and satellite technology.
 It has changed the way we communicate with our customers.
 It has help us to speak their language.
 And all from attending one WEAF event.”

 WEAF is all about boosting ROI.
-And Peter’s and Paul’s experiences show that this can be secured in more ways than one.
+And Peter’s, Paul’s and Gary experiences show that this can be secured in more ways than one, with a little patience.